endeavouros-arm/images/README.md

 Connect a target storage device to the computer, either micro SD or USB SSD.
 Boot into the EndeavourOS live ISO.
-Then click the welcome button labeled "EndeavourOS ARM Image Installer" Answering a few questions, will start a script that installs the image for you.
+Then click the welcome button labeled "EndeavourOS ARM Image Installer". <br />
+Answering a few questions, will start a script that installs the image for you. <br />
 Remove the uSD card or USB SSD and connect it to your RPi 4 or Odroid N2.

 # Method two